alonrbar/redux-classic/docs/index.md

 - The store is still the single source of truth.
 An automatic process propagates it to the components, similarly to what happens in react-redux.
 - The state is still read only. **Don't mutate the component's state directly**, only via actions (methods).
-- Changes are made with pure functions so **keep your actions pure**.
+- Changes are made with pure functions so keep your actions pure.

-### Features

-#### Async Actions
+### Async Actions

-Async actions (thunks, sagas, epics...) and side effects are handled in redux-app by using either the `sequence` decorator or the `noDispatch`.
+Async actions (thunks, sagas, epics...) and side effects are handled in redux-app by using the `sequence` decorator.
-Both decorators does **exactly the same** and are actually aliases of the same underlying function.
-What they do is to tell redux-app that the decorated method is a plain old javascript method and that it should not be patched (about the patch process see [How it works](#how-it-works)).
-So, to conclude, what these decorators actually do is to tell redux-app to _do nothing special_ with the method.
+What it does is to tell redux-app that the decorated method acts (almost) as a plain old javascript method.
+We say _almost_ since while the method body is executed regularly it still dispatches an action so it's still easy to track and log.

 Remember:

-- Don't change the state inside `noDispatch` methods.
+- Don't change the state inside `sequence` methods.
 - If you need to dispatch a series of actions use the `sequence` decorator.
 Don't call actions from within other actions directly.

 Usage: